How to Fix "The Remote Computer Requires Network Level Authentication" - Qiling

 open cmd as admin

 Step 3.
-Once the Command Prompt opens, enter the following command "netsh int ip set DNS" and press the "Enter" button.
+Once the Command Prompt opens, enter the command "netsh int ip set DNS" and press Enter.

 reset internet

 Step 4.
-Once the command has been executed, enter another command "netsh winsock reset" and press the "Enter" button.
+After running the command, type "netsh winsock reset" and press Enter.

 winsock reset